“May you have warmth in your igloo, oil in your lamp, and peace in your heart!”

 It can be a time of mixed feelings.

-So today I would like to share 5 powerful and timeless tips that can help you to make these holidays a more joyful and peaceful time.
+So today I would like to share 5 powerful and timeless tips that can help you to make the holidays – and 2020 too – a more joyful and peaceful time.

 1. Slow down.